 In one study, a 1,600 milligrams per day increase in potassium intake was associated with a 21% lower stroke risk — and this amount didn’t even bring many study participants to the minimum daily recommendations.

 But less than 2% of Americans reach the daily potassium intake because most people don’t eat enough unprocessed plant foods.

 Potassium is abundant in fruits and vegetables.
-Greens, beans, and sweet potatoes are excellent sources of potassium.
+Greens, beans, bananas, and sweet potatoes are excellent sources of potassium.

 According to a meta-analysis of studies, higher magnesium intake is associated with a reduced risk of stroke.